helyx-org/commento-docs/contributing/README.md

 #### I've made a mess of it

 In the [words](https://www.kernel.org/doc/html/v4.10/process/coding-style.html#you-ve-made-a-mess-of-it) of Linus Torvalds, that's okay, we all do.
 [Join us in IRC](https://irc.commento.io), and we'll help you out.
 Make sure you've read the documentation beforehand.

+#### Free Commento.io access

+[Commento.io](https://commento.io) is the hosted, cloud version of Commento.
+The service costs me money to host and maintain; as a result, normally, you have to pay a monthly subscription fee.

+Commento is an [open source project](https://gitlab.com/commento) and it would not exist without its contributors.
+As a thank you, I'm very happy to offer free, perpetual Commento.io access in exchange for non-trivial patches.
+Once your merge request has been accepted and merged, [email me](mailto:adtac@commento.io) to apply the waiver to your account.
+What's trivial and what's non-trivial is entirely at my discretion; please don't abuse this.